axelfast/mongo/docs/building.md

     $ python3 buildscripts/scons.py mongerd

-***Note***: For C++ compilers that are newer than the supported version, the compiler may issue new warnings that cause MongoDB to fail to build since the build system treats compiler warnings as errors.
+***Note***: For C++ compilers that are newer than the supported version, the compiler may issue new warnings that cause MongerDB to fail to build since the build system treats compiler warnings as errors.
 To ignore the warnings, pass the switch `--disable-warnings-as-errors` to scons.

     $ python3 buildscripts/scons.py mongerd --disable-warnings-as-errors